Here's How We Can Help You

-Roughly 20-30% of men suffer from premature ejaculation (PE).
-PE used to be attributed completely to psychological causes.
-But we know now that that isn’t true.
+Roughly 20-30% of men suffer from premature ejaculation (PE)16.
+PE used to be attributed completely to psychological causes, but we now know that is not the case.
 The most important thing to keep in mind is this: Even when PE cannot be cured, it can be managed successfully.
 We just need to figure out which approaches work best for you.
 Learn More

 There is currently no “silver bullet” to cure delayed ejaculation.
 However, it can be managed, and sometimes even overcome, using a combination of medication, behavioral intervention, and hormonal therapy that is tailored to suit your specific needs.
 Learn More

 Peyronie’s Disease (curvature of the penis) is treatable.
 We just need to find the least invasive approach that works for you.
 Maximal treatment always begins with an extremely thorough evaluation and usually involves a combination of different treatment methods.
 Most men can see significant improvement without surgery.
-The most important thing to remember is this: No matter what, if you are adequately motivated, you will be able to get an erection.
+No matter what, if you are adequately motivated, you will be able to get an erection.
 Learn More

 Just because you have been treated for prostate cancer, doesn’t mean you have to suffer with erectile dysfunction.
-The important thing to remember is this: Active and immediate rehabilitation will maximize your long term sexual functioning and allow you to be sexually active right away.
+The important thing to remember is that active and immediate rehabilitation will maximize your long term sexual functioning and allow you to be sexually active right away.
 Learn More